 The reception area is equipped with two computer terminals which are used to record medical history for client pets and process transactions.
 Although we aim to keep your wait time minimal, we have an information board which displays timely topics related to your pet's well being.
 Other informational displays are found throughout the reception area.
 The 'open feel' reception desk was designed to give clients easy access to staff assistance.
 For safety, we ask that clients restrain their pets either in pet carriers or with a short leash.

-We have three exam rooms that are equipped to provide the veterinarians the resources necessary to accurately assess your pet's health.
+We have four exam rooms that are equipped to provide the veterinarians the resources necessary to accurately assess your pet's health.
 All pets, whether they are admitted for routine exam with vaccinations or if they are presenting signs from a medical condition, must have an exam so that the veterinarian can see the 'whole picture' and prescribe the best possible treatment course.
 The veterinarians routinely work with an assistant who helps hold the pet during examination and treatment.

 Our surgery room is well equipped to perform just about any surgery (excluding those that should be performed by a veterinary specialist) and ensure your pet's safety during surgery under anesthesia.
 All surgery tools and materials are either sterilized using an autoclave or are in an unopened sterile pack prior to use.
 All surgeries are performed with the aid of anesthesia, either by injection or inhalation.
 Your pet will receive a pre-anesthetic exam to ensure that it is healthy enough to undergo anesthesia.
 If the exam suggests otherwise an alternate course of treatment will be advised.
 A vitals monitor is used to assist the veterinarian in making sure that pets undergoing surgery are receiving the correct amount of anesthesia.
 A veterinary assistant is present at all surgeries to double check vitals and assist the surgeon.